Vanessa Z. Schneider: Promotion and reception

 GamesRadar+ in particular also devoted several articles to the subject, describing her in 2012 as one of the "sexiest new characters" of the past decade, and stating that while in their view most female characters were designed to appeal to a typically male demographic, Vanessa intertwined "sex appeal and general mechanics into an inseparable cocktail of feminine artistry".
 They also shared Etherington's comparison to Lara Croft and Samus, stating that if P.N.03 had been a better game the character may have reached more iconic status to rival them, instead of just being "teeth-rotting eye candy."
 In later articles they described her design as a cross between "Victoria's Secret fall lineup and Iron Man's armor", but added "she is absolutely beautiful [...] one of the most gracefully designed characters in any game", and argued that Vanessa deserved a chance to succeed as a star in a much better game.

+Jordan Mammo meanwhile in an article for Unwinnable Weekly voiced praise for Vanessa, stating that while in early previews it was easy to see her in the same light as characters like Lara Croft due to the emphasis on sex appeal and then-present firearms, in the game itself "she did something far more interesting: she danced".
+In his eyes this brought a creative spark to the game, and that the emphasis on her dancing and limitations of her gameplay helped illustrate Mikami's story about being human through "coming to grips with something as frequently frustrating as having a body".

 Vanessa has also been discussed by other character designers in the gaming industry.
 Korean developer Kim Hyung-Tae, creative director of the game Stellar Blade, cited her as an inspiration for the "action style" of that game's protagonist, Eve.
-Sega character designer and artist Tomoharu Saito meanwhile in an article for Japanese magazine Game Hihyou cited her as an example of the distinction between "being cool" and "trying to look cool" in a character's portrayal, with the latter seen as more negative, and how much visual appeal played into that factor.
-In his view, while elements such as her sunglasses could be seen as fitting into the negative aspect, her overall presentation was positive, particularly through her movement and how sexy it was to him and even elements such as the sunglasses gave her an air of "wanting to show off".
+Character designer and freelance artist Tomoharu Saito meanwhile in an article for Japanese magazine Game Hihyou cited her as an example of the distinction between "being cool" and "trying to look cool" in a character's portrayal, with the latter seen as more negative, and how much visual appeal played into that factor.
+In his view, while elements such as her sunglasses could be seen as fitting into the negative aspect, her overall presentation was positive, particularly through her movement and how sexy it was to him and even the sunglasses gave her an air of "wanting to show off".